What is a blog?

 They’re everywhere.
 You hear about them from your friends, in your Facebook news feed, through e-mail forwards, and on your favorite TV shows.
-Just what are these blogs everyone is talking about, and why are they so important?
+Just what are these blogs everyone is talking about, and does your law firm need one?

-A blog is a way for a business or an individual to reach out to the web world.
+Attorney blogs are a way for law firms to reach out to the web world.
 The term blog is derived from “web log.”
 It refers to a website (or part of a website) that is akin to a journal or diary: updated on a regular basis; often written in a more colloquial format; and can include photos, graphics, videos and any other kind of media you can come up with.

-There are several related terms you might hear as you get ready to blog, such as blogger and blogging.
+There are several related terms you might hear as you get ready to start your legal blog writing, such as blogger and blogging.
 A blogger is a person or business who has a blog, and when they are blogging they are engaged in the act of writing a blog entry; blogging can also refer to the general practice of owning and operate a blog.

 - Blog Posts